rayct/useful-scripts/README.md

 * Show Connected Bluetooth devices Battery info with optional flags (--verbose) and (--all)
 * A cron job that scans your filesystem for files modified in the last 24 hours, while excluding certain paths (exceptions list), and then reports the results.
 [View Folder](/changed-files-cronjob)
 * Check MySQL Health via CLI Script [View Folder](/)
-* update-flatpaks-clean.sh
+* update-flatpaks-clean.sh -
-    - Is a Script that Updates only Flatpak apps, ignoring locale/runtime rebuilds, with clean logging and optional daily automation.
+    - Is a Script that is currently set to update only Flatpak apps every 2 day's , ignoring locale/runtime rebuilds, with clean logging and optional daily automation.
 [View Folder](/)

 ---